futurestages/OnBoardXR_Landing_Page/docs/jettison.md

 Actors Nican Robinson, Nick Carrillo, Ashley Clements and Brendan Bradley attended rehearsals and performances from three different cities courtesy of Pico Neo 2 headsets from LBX Immersive.
 The play was presented at No Proscenium's HERE Festival in two different modalities with the actors performing once via their webcams composited into a single video and second as virtual avatars.

 ## Reception
 The VR production of Jettison was a Finalist for The Producer Guild of America's Innovation Award and was the subject of a short-form documentary.
 The team was invited to present their findings at Microsoft, AMC-SIGGRAPH and VR•NY.
-Jettison's underlying principles for simulating the real-world theatregoing experience in virtual reality continue to inform and influence OnBoardXR's practices regarding house management, audience onboarding, theatrical cues and artist management.
+Jettison's underlying principles for simulating the real-world theatregoing experience in virtual reality continue to inform and influence OnBoardXR's practices regarding prototyping, house management, audience onboarding, theatrical cues and artist management.

 ## OnBoardXR: Cruise